Skip to main content

 How are related roles like beautician, beauty therapist, and nail technician rated?

-I have ongoing wrist or shoulder pain from years of cutting, do I disclose that?
+I have ongoing wrist or shoulder pain from years of cutting.
+Do I disclose that?

-I own my own salon, how does that change my application?
+I own my own salon.
+How does that change my application?

-I work mostly chair-rental or as a self-employed contractor, does that affect cover?
+I work mostly chair-rental or as a self-employed contractor.
+Does that affect cover?

 General Advice Warning: The information on this page is general in nature and does not take into account your personal objectives, financial situation, or needs.
 Before making any decisions, consider whether the information is appropriate for your circumstances and read the relevant Product Disclosure Statement (PDS).